mxro/maxrohde-web/content/Drafts/Why You Should Become an Engineering Leader (or Not).md

 ### I Want to Ensure We Don't Write Bad Code

-If you love coding and care about coding, you without a doubt would have encountered situations in which you disagree with the technical direction of the team: things are not 'done right'.
+If you love coding and care about coding, you would have encountered situations in which you disagree with the technical direction of the team: things are not 'done right'.

 A leadership position may seem tempting because it would give you the ability to shape the technical directions and standards better.
 This is true to some degree.
 However, there are plenty of other things you have to worry about as a leader.